 The MFX codec is designed to be a stateless engine, that it does not retain any history of settings (states) for the encoding/decoding process of a picture.
 Hence, driver must issue the full set of MFX picture state command sequence prior to process each new picture.
 In addition, driver must issue the full set of Slice state command sequence prior to process a slice.

 In particular, RC6 always happens between frame boundaries.
 So at the beginning of every frame, all state information needs to be programmed.
-There is no state information as part of media context definition a) For Intel or DXVA2 AVC Long Slice Bitstream Format
+There is no state information as part of media context definition

 Examples for AVC